near/docs/docs/quick-start/near-studio-ide.md

 ## Navigating the file structure

-To better understand the project directory of a standard NEAR project, and to learn about the files you'll normally be editing, take a look at our [NEAR Project File Structure](file-structure.md) deep dive.
+To better understand the project directory of a standard NEAR project, and to learn about the files you'll normally be editing, take a look at our [NEAR Project File Structure](../development/filestructure) deep dive.

-{% page-ref page="file-structure.md" %}

 ## Writing the smart contract

-For documentation on how to get started writing and calling smart contract functions, take a look here:
+For documentation on how to get started writing and calling smart contract functions, take a look [here](../development/writing-smart-contracts)

-{% page-ref page="../working-smart-contracts/" %}

 ## **Useful interactions with Studio**